Carle Illinois College of Medicine: History

 In July 2015, a key milestone was achieved with the University of Illinois Board of Trustees approving the definitive agreement between Carle and University of Illinois at Urbana-Champaign.
 On November 3, 2015, the first major step toward naming the Carle Illinois College of Medicine's founding dean began with the naming of a diverse 17-member committee to initiate the dean search.
 This became the first new college at University of Illinois at Urbana-Champaign since 1957.

-Carle Illinois received preliminary LCME accreditation on October 10, 2017 and is expected to receive full LCME accreditation by 2023.
-Carle Illinois College of Medicine is one of few engineering-based medical school specifically designed to train a new kind of doctor, the earliest example of which is the Harvard–MIT Division of Health Sciences and Technology.
-This groundbreaking approach seamlessly integrates the university's unparalleled assets in engineering, technology and super-computing with Carle's nationally recognized, comprehensive healthcare system.
+Carle Illinois College of Medicine is fully accredited by the LCME.

+The program received preliminary accreditation on October 10, 2017, and received full accreditation in March, 2025.

-The other medical school in the University of Illinois system is the University of Illinois at Chicago College of Medicine.
+The other medical school in the University of Illinois system is the University of Illinois College of Medicine.
 The University of Illinois College of Medicine had a regional campus in Urbana-Champaign for over 40 years, and was the primary site for the school's MSTP program.
-However, after 2022, Carle Illinois will be the only College of Medicine on the Urbana-Champaign campus, with degrees being awarded from the University of Illinois at Urbana-Champaign, not the UI Chicago campus.
-The final class of University of Illinois College of Medicine students are set to graduate in 2022, the same year the first Carle Illinois students are set to complete their degrees.
+However, after 2022, Carle Illinois is the only College of Medicine on the Urbana-Champaign campus, with degrees being awarded from the University of Illinois at Urbana-Champaign, not the UI Chicago campus.
+The final class of University of Illinois College of Medicine students graduated in 2022, the same year the first Carle Illinois students completed their degrees.

 Admissions

 Carle Illinois uses a two-round, rolling admissions process.
-As of January 2019, the College only accepts applications from United States citizens or permanent residents who will have completed a bachelor's, master's or doctorate degree, in any field, from a U.S. or Canadian accredited college or university prior to enrollment.
+As of January 2019, the college only accepts applications from United States citizens or permanent residents who will have completed a bachelor's, master's or doctorate degree, in any field, from a U.S. or Canadian accredited college or university prior to enrollment.
 An MCAT score of at least 498 is required to apply.
 Carle Illinois considers applications on a holistic basis.
-Thus, there is no minimum GPA requirement, letters of recommendation are required as part of the application, and the College suggests that their applicants have strong backgrounds in biology, chemistry/biochemistry, mathematics/statistics, physics and social sciences.
+Thus, there is no minimum GPA requirement, letters of recommendation are required as part of the application, and the college suggests that their applicants have strong backgrounds in biology, chemistry/biochemistry, mathematics/statistics, physics and social sciences.
 Upon review of the first round of applications, based on the criteria above, select applicants are invited to submit a second-round application.
 Admissions offers are given from the pool of submissions of successful second-round applications.
 Carle Illinois does not conduct interviews as part of the application process, as is traditional for some other medical schools.

 The inaugural class of the Carle Illinois College of Medicine consisted of a group of 32 candidates, with 16 men and 16 women, averaging approximately 26 years of age.
 All of the students of the college's inaugural class received full, four-year privately funded scholarships, valued at approximately $250,000 each.